History of GVG

-The board is was ably assisted by Barbara Dell, working in a semi-retired capacity as Company Secretary and now Michael Knowles Business Manager / CEO who joined the company in May 2019.
+The board was ably assisted by Barbara Dell, working in a semi-retired capacity as Company Secretary and now Michael Knowles Business Manager / CEO who joined the company in May 2019.
 Staff numbers are now over 100, with around 30 vets across small and large animals, and 7 locations.
 Gippsland Veterinary Group employs graduate and experienced veterinarians, receptionists, administrative staff and a dedicated team of experienced and highly qualified veterinary nurses.
 Today, more than 80% of staff are female showing how greatly the gender mix in the veterinary industry has changed over the years and the business is split evenly between farm and small animals and growing services to horses.
 Given our locations, Summers can be very busy with the influx of tourists into the region.
-At our 7 locations we now have some of the most modern and well equipped facilities in the veterinary industry including digital Xrays, surgical theatres, ultrasound and dental Xrays and we offer a multitude of on-farm services including dehorning under anaesthetic, hoof trimming trailer, teat sealing, drugs, drying off and instrumentation for the detection of mastitis in dairy cows (MastaPlex).
+At our 7 locations we now have some of the most modern and well equipped facilities in the veterinary industry including digital Xrays, surgical theatres, ultrasound and dental Xrays and we offer a multitude of on-farm services including dehorning under anaesthetic, hoof trimming trailer, teat sealing, pregnancy testing including ultrasound, drugs, drying off and instrumentation for the detection of mastitis in dairy cows (MastaPlex).
 In early 2020 (just before Covid !) our newly renovated and expanded Wonthaggi Clinic was re-opened (after our team spent a full 12 months in a warehouse !).
-In late 2020, Mary Smith stepped down from the chair position of the Board, while remaining a board member, and Dr Jenny Hibble took over the reins of the board as chair.
+In late 2020, Mary Smith stepped down from the chair position of the Board, and remained a Board Member until 2021.
+Dr Jenny Hibble took over the reins of the board as chair as Mary stepped down.
 Like most veterinary clinics, GVG experienced significant growth during the Covid-19 period and our team all swung into action, helping each other and our clients through this tough time.
 As we continue to grow, our people serving the communities in which they live, remains our strength.
 Barb retired as Company Secretary at the end of June 2021 bringing to a close a remarkable career with the company.
+In November 2021 we developed and introduced our gender neutral paid parental leave policy which offers 6 weeks PPL and a 2 week early return bonus.